 Blackhawks owner angrily brushes off Kyle Beach talk

-CHICAGO -- Speaking Wednesday night at a town hall organized by the team, Chicago Blackhawks owner Rocky Wirtz angrily rejected any conversation connected to the franchise's response when a player said he was sexually assaulted by an assistant coach.
+Speaking Wednesday night at a town hall organized by the team, Blackhawks owner Rocky Wirtz angrily rejected any conversation connected to the franchise's response when a player said he was sexually assaulted by an assistant coach.

 It was the first time the franchise's top leaders had faced questions in public since the team published a report by an outside law firm that found the organization badly mishandled Kyle Beach's allegations that he was assaulted by then-video coach Brad Aldrich during the team's run to the 2010 Stanley Cup title.